szw0407/QR-Creator-and-Scanner/README.md

 **Note:**
 - WiFi connection uses Android's official suggestion API, user confirmation is required for security reasons.
-- Enterprise WiFi (EAP) is not supported due to platform limitations.
+- Enterprise WiFi (EAP) is not supported yet due to lack of testing environment.
+If anyone can provide an EAP network QR codes for testing, please let me know via issues.